Installing Linux in Docker

 注意: 本章大部分内容只会给出简单的操作过程, 不负责解释这些操作相关的细节和原理. 如有需要请自行上网搜索.

-is an implementation of the lightweight virtualization technology.
+Docker is an implementation of the lightweight virtualization technology.
 Virtual machines built by this technology is called "container".
 By using Docker, it is very easy to deploy GNU/Linux applications.

 If you already have one copy of GNU/Linux distribution different from which we recommend, and you want to use your copy as the development environment, we still encourage you to install docker on your GNU/Linux distribution to use the same GNU/Linux distribution we recommend over docker to avoid issues brought by platform disparity.
-Refer to for more information about installing Docker for GNU/Linux.
+Refer to Docker online Document for more information about installing Docker for GNU/Linux.
 It is OK if you still insist on your GNU/Linux distribution.
 But if you encounter some troubles because of platform disparity, please search the Internet for trouble-shooting.

 It is also OK to use traditional virtual machines, such as VMWare or VirtualBox, instead of Docker.
 If you decide to do this and you do not have a copy of GNU/Linux, please install Debian 9 distribution in the virtual machine.
 Also, please search the Internet for trouble-shooting if you have any problems about virtual machines.